-1. By examination

-A list of faculty in the School of Anthropology, BARA, and ASM competent and willing to examine students is provided in Appendix C, representing the "Foreign Language Examination Committee."
+1. By examination: A list of faculty in the School of Anthropology, BARA, and ASM competent and willing to examine students is provided in Appendix C, representing the "Foreign Language Examination Committee."
 When the student requests an examination in any of the languages listed in Appendix C, the DGS will assign the student to an examiner in the appropriate language.
 A student who wishes to be examined in languages for which there are no approved in-house examiners must find an examiner and have that person approved by the DGS.
-Once the external examiner consents, the Anthropology Advising Office will send him/her an examination form (actually a letter template) in advance of the exam, which they must complete, sign, and return to the Anthropology Advising Office.
 The examiner cannot be a relative or a member of the student's doctoral committee.
 Students must arrange the time and place of the exam with the examiner, and tell the examiner which examination format has been selected.
 The student, not the examiner, selects whether the examination will be in written or oral format.

-Written Examination: The examiner, who may consult with the student's advisor, will select a text to be translated by the student.
+- Written Examination: The examiner, who may consult with the student's advisor, will select a text to be translated by the student.
 This may be a book chapter, journal article, sections from a field report, or similar document on a topic in the student's subfield.
 Beginning at a point in the text indicated by the examiner, the student prepares a written translation into English, with the aid of a dictionary.
 At least three pages of the assigned text must be translated.
 The duration of the written examination is two hours only.
-The examiner will verify to the DGS, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment via email to the Director of Graduate Studies and the Graduate Coordinator.
+The examiner will verify, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment via email to the Advisor and the Graduate Coordinator. - 3.
 Oral Examination: The examiner, who may consult with the student's advisor, will select a text to be translated by the student.
 This may be a book chapter, journal article, sections from a field report, or similar document on a topic in the student's subfield.
 The student will appear before the examiner and present an oral translation, reading directly from the text without the aid of a dictionary, starting at a point designated by the examiner.
 Spoken translation will continue for approximately ten minutes or until the examiner is satisfied, but not longer than one hour.
-The examiner will verify, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment using the form provided by the Anthropology Advising Office to the DGS.
-[Let's make this last part consistent with above]
+The examiner will verify, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment via email to the Advisor and the Graduate Coordinator. - 4.
+By coursework: The student will submit evidence of having completed, during the course of graduate study, at least 3 semesters of college-level foreign language study with grades of B or better in a non-Indo-European language, or at least four semesters by the same criteria in an Indo-European language.
+In some circumstances an intensive summer program can serve as one semester, with prior approval from an advisor.
+NOTE: Courses taken as an undergraduate may not be used to fulfill this requirement.